Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Key Takeaways

-Most ulcers are caused by H. pylori infection or NSAID use, not stress or spicy foods
+Most ulcers caused by H. pylori infection or NSAID use (not stress/spicy foods)

 Medical treatment (antibiotics for H. pylori, acid-reducing medications) is essential